einnar82/go-exam/README.md

 ## Step 4: Access the Application

+1. In your terminal, Run `go run main.go`
-1. Open your web browser.
+2. Open your web browser.
-2. Visit `http://localhost:8080` to access the file upload form.
+3. Visit `http://localhost:8080` to access the file upload form.

 ## Step 5: Using pgAdmin